bmoeskau/Extensible/README.md

 ## Ext Version Support

-Extensible now fully supports **both Ext 3 and Ext 4**.
-Unfortunately since Ext 4 is not backwards-compatible it means that Extensible must now be managed in 2 separate branches in order to maintain support for both versions of Ext.
+Extensible fully supports **both Ext 3 and Ext 4**.
+Unfortunately since Ext 4 is not backwards-compatible it means that Extensible must be managed in two separate branches in order to maintain support for both versions of Ext.
 As long as Ext 3 is supported by Sencha, the Ext 3 compatible versions of all Extensible components will be maintained as well.

 The default [master branch](https://github.com/bmoeskau/Extensible) is now only compatible with Ext 4, and all Extensible releases from 1.5 forward will be for Ext 4.
 The Extensible [1.x branch](https://github.com/bmoeskau/Extensible/tree/1.x) (less than 1.5) will remain as the Ext 3 compatible line of code.

 ## Getting Started

 The easiest way to get started with Extensible is to download one of the [released packages](http://github.com/bmoeskau/Extensible/downloads), which already contain the fully-built distribution files and documentation, and unzip it into your local web root (required for Ajax requests to work).
-By default, all examples use a relative reference to the pre-built debug version of Extensible (`[Extensible]\lib\extensible-all-debug.js`) and a url to a recent version of Ext hosted on the Sencha CDN (e.g., `http://cdn.sencha.io/ext-4.0.7-gpl/`).
+By default, all examples use a relative reference to the pre-built debug version of Extensible (`[Extensible]/lib/extensible-all-debug.js`) and a url to a recent version of Ext hosted on the Sencha CDN (e.g., `http://cdn.sencha.io/ext-4.0.7-gpl/`).
 As long as you have an internet connection, the examples should work out of the box.

 ## Configuration